prtzl/stm32/README.md

 ## Code style

 Before committing code, format all source files.
-I have provided a set of rules for `clang-format`, which you can apply to all source files.
+I have provided a set of [rules](.clang-format) for `clang-format`, which you can apply to all source files.

-You can do it by hand: `clang-format -i <path to source file>`
+You can do it for a specific file: `clang-format -i <path to source file>`

 Or with a shell script: